camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 https://github.com/camunda/camunda-tf-eks-module/blob/feature/opensearch-doc/examples/camunda-8.7-irsa/procedure/vars-create-os.sh
 ```

-A **Kubernetes job** will connects to the OpenSearch dommain and configure it..
+A **Kubernetes job** will connects to the OpenSearch dommain and configure it.

 2. **Create a secret that references the environment variables**: